Rakesh-207/gemini-cli-openai/README.md

 The worker now includes a smart credential management system that tracks the status of each credential.
 This system helps to improve the application's performance by ensuring that only valid, non-expired, and non-rate-limited credentials are used for API requests.

+### In-Memory Caching

+To optimize performance, the application now uses an in-memory cache to store the status of each credential.
+This avoids the need to fetch the status from the KV store on every request, which significantly reduces the CPU time.

 ### Credential Status

 The following credential statuses are used: